-There were no material changes in the first three six months of 2024 to the information provided under Item 7A.
+There In the first nine months of 2024, there were no material changes in the first six months of 2024 to the information provided under Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk" in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.